Elhambasir/bookstore-add-reducers-and-actions/README.md

 - [x] Create a simple Bookstore web app
 - [x] Add all Your Books List
 - [x] Delete The Books which you have finished reading
-- [x] Tasks are stored in the user Browser
+- [x] Tasks are stored in the external bookstore API

 <p align="right">(<a href="#readme-top">back to top</a>)</p>